+Th

-The accounting entries will be as follows.
+ne a ccounting entries will be as follows.

-a.
-When own debentures are purchased and immediately cancelled
+V When own debentures are purchased and immediately cancelled

-(i) Own debentures purchased and cancelled
+(i ) Own debentures purchased and cancelled

 Debentures A/cDr.

 Loss on Cancellation of Debentures A/cDr. (if there is a loss)

+To Bank A/c

-To Profit on Cancellation of Debentures A/c (if there is a profit)
+To Profit on Cancellation of Debentures A/c (if there is a profit )

-(ii) Transfer of profit or loss on cancellation
+(i i) Transfer of profit or loss on cancellation

 Profit on Cancellation of Debentures A/cDr.

 To Capital Reserve A/c

 Or

 Profit and Loss A/cDr.

 To Loss on Cancellation of Debentures A/c

 Note: Profit or loss on cancellation is the difference between the face value of debentures cancelled and the purchase price of the debentures.

-b.
-When own debentures are purchased and held as investment
+V When own debentures are purchased and held as investment

-(i) Purchase of own debentures
+(i ) Purchase of own debentures

 Investment in Own Debentures A/cDr.

+To Bank A/c

-(ii) Interest payment on debentures including own debentures
+(i i) Interest payment on debentures including own debentures

 Debenture Interest A/cDr.

+To Bank A/c

 To Interest on Own Debentures A/c

-(iii) Resale of own debentures held as investment
+(i ii) Resale of own debentures held as investment

+Bank A/cDr.

 Loss on Sale of Own Debentures A/cDr.

 To Investment in Own Debentures A/c

-To Profit on Sale of Own Debentures A/c